Danone shares slip as French food firm seeks new CEO

 PARIS (Reuters) - Shares in Danone slipped on Tuesday after the French food group responded to pressure by splitting the chairman and chief executive roles but left investors questioning whether the shake up went far enough to give a new CEO room to act.

-Danone said late on Monday Emmanuel Faber, who has held both posts for seven years, would stay as a non-executive chairman once a new CEO was found, after activist investors pushed for separating the roles to address underperformance.
+Danone said late on Monday Emmanuel Faber - who has been CEO for seven years and took on the chairmanship in 2017 - would stay as a non-executive chairman once a new CEO was found, after activist investors pushed for separating the roles to address underperformance.

 Shares in the world’s biggest yoghurt maker initially rose as much as 0.9% before reversing course and slipping into negative territory.
 By 1020 GMT, the stock was down 1.1% at 56.64 euros, well below its all-time 2019 peak above 82 euros.